Tips for helping your child with their homework, from a mom who yelled.

 Although its usually a little loud at the house, with dogs, music, her sister.
 She asked if she could have extra quiet during math.

-She even followed it up by saying “everyone has to be super quiet at school.”
+Then she even followed it up by saying “everyone has to be super quiet at school.”

 She’s not wrong.
 I’ve worked years to be able to tune things out.